rliao73github/RequestLogMiddleware/ReadMe.txt

-This project was mostly based on a great post on StackOverflow from author byrnedo.
-Besides, the body payload was referenced to Sul Aga's blog.
+This middleware project was mostly based on two posts from Byrnedo and Sul Aga.

-I expanded it to include Response and body Payload for troubleshooting purpose.
+1) StackOverflow post by byrnedo;
+2) Handles body payload by Sul Aga;

 Ref URL:
+1.
 https://stackoverflow.com/questions/49528468/how-to-log-http-request-messagenot-body-and-response-messagenot-body-in-asp

+2.
 https://github.com/sulhome